- What is Sales Operations?

 With project management and task management software available, there’s no excuse for dozens of spreadsheets, folders in emails, different calendars, memos, and so on.

-Leveraging the wealth of technology currently available and creating your own sales operations technology stack can help streamline workflow and ensure everyone is on the right page.
+Leveraging the current wealth of technology and creating your own sales operations technology stack can help streamline workflow and ensure everyone is on the right page.

 Focus more time on selling

-Which is how leveraging new technology can help.
-Automate what can be automated so sales reps can do more of what brings them, and the organization, more consistent value.
+Automate what can be automated so sales reps can do more of what brings them and the organization sales.

 Three tips for effective revenue operations

 The tips for effective revenue operations look remarkably similar to the recommendations for sales operations.